GregoirePetit/gregoirepetit.github.io/_pages/about.md

 Publications
 ======
 Below are listed my publications, from the latest to the oldest.
-You can also find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=oKWj7yQAAAAJ)
+You can also find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=oKWj7yQAAAAJ). * indicates the first author.

 {% for post in site.publications reversed %}
   {% include archive-single.html %}